-Possibilities of muscarinic receptor subtype-specific interventions disorders.
+Given the broad range of functions that muscarinic receptor subserve, it is of fundamental importance to find subtype-selective ligands for therapeutic use in specific disorders.
 Selectivity of physiological stimulation of muscarinic receptors is provided by the tissue localization of nerve endings and the firing pattern of cholinergic neurons.
 In contrast, exogenous ligands access all muscarinic receptors equally.
 Muscarinic receptors have a classical (orthosteric) binding site for natural or exogenous ligands located deep in a pocket created by the transmembrane segments of the receptor protein.
 This site is highly conserved among individual muscarinic receptor subtypes (Hulme et al. 2003).
 Some muscarinic antagonists display good subtype selectivity as their relatively bulky structure allows them to interact with less conserved amino acids adjacent to the orthosteric binding domain.
 In contrast, orthosteric agonists generally show poor selectivity as they are usually small and interact solely with few key amino acids in the conserved orthosteric binding site.